izac999/wake-up/README.md

-Awake!
+Wake Up!
 =================

-Awake! is designed to keep your websites online 24x7!
+Wake Up! is designed to keep your websites online 24/7!

 Files
 -----

-`ping.js` is responsible for keeping the websites up 24x7
+`ping.js` is responsible for keeping the websites up 24/7, It pings all the websites on the urls-save.json file every 5 minutes!

 `server.js` is responsible for managing HTTP requests.

-For more help, join: [Support Server!](https://discord.gg/mBKfu2D)
+For more help, join our Discord: [Support Server!](https://discord.gg/mBKfu2D)

 Made by freddy#0380 (DISCORD) (izac999)!
-Powered by [Glitch](https://glitch.com/)
 -------------------

 \ ゜o゜)ノ